HomeAirportsCIA

 Ciampino–G. B. Pastine International Airport (CIA)

-Ciampino–G. B. Pastine International Airport serves Rome and Italy.
+Ciampino–G. B. Pastine International Airport serves Rome and the surrounding region.
 Secondary airport for Rome.
 Located 12 km (7.5 miles) southeast of Rome, it handles domestic and international flights with 1 terminal.
-Low-cost carriers, Ryanair, Wizz Air
+Ryanair, Wizz Air, easyJet, Vueling

 Local currency